St. Bede Academy

-Saint Bede Academy is a private, four-year, Catholic college-preparatory high school located in Peru, Illinois.
-The campus buildings and monastery are situated on 800 acres of wooded land.
-The monastery is home to 12 Benedictine monks who have taken a vow of stability, meaning that they remain at Saint Bede Abbey for their lifetimes.
-The monks take an active role in the affairs and administration of the academy.
+Saint Bede Academy is a private, four-year, Catholic high school located in Peru, Illinois.
+The academy is operated by Benedictine monks of Saint Bede Abbey who participate as teachers, administrators, and staff members.

 The school is accredited by the State of Illinois, the North Central Association, and the Office of Catholic Education of the Roman Catholic Diocese of Peoria.

 History

 St. Bede Abbey and Academy were founded in 1890 by six monks tasked with establishing a Benedictine teaching institution where young men could receive a Catholic education.
 The school was dedicated on October 12, 1891 as an all-boys boarding school, remaining as such until 1973, at which time it became a coeducational institution.

 In 1981, the boarding program ceased, and the former dormitory rooms were converted into additional class and office space.

 St. Bede resumed its boarding program in 2007.
-10% of the student population consists of boarding students.
+Ten percent of the student population consists of boarding students.
 Currently, St. Bede houses male and female boarders in separate houses located on-campus.
 Both houses operate under the care of a married couple who live with and supervise the boarders.

 The original school building is still in use.
 It has undergone numerous renovations since it was built over one hundred years ago.
 In 2018 the Perino Science Center was constructed as an addition to the north face of the Academy.
 The school's continued maintenance and capital development has always depended heavily on the monetary contributions of its over-7000 alumni and other donors.
 The school operates several fundraising events such as an annual auction and phone-a-thon to help bridge the difference between tuition and actual operating costs.